binkley/homebrewery-files/witch.md

   _You're not so clever after all._

 - **Earthquake** <br>
-  The Witch gives rage to the land, hindering all and felling the unlucky.
+  The land listens to me.

+\page

 - **Power Word Stun** <br>
   A Witch&rsquo;s grim voice is so strong that it stuns and they struggle to act.

-\page

 ##### 🔍 Utility, Ritual & Trickery